Restorative Dentistry – Milton, MA

 Claim a Healthy, Confident Smile Again

 Even if you take good care of your teeth, you might eventually find yourself with dental decay and damage to deal with.
-This is perfectly normal, and Dr. Kevin Thomas and Dr. Richard Thomas have plenty of customizable restorative options that will leave your smile looking and feeling refreshed.
+This is perfectly normal, and our doctors have plenty of customizable restorative options that will leave your smile looking and feeling refreshed.
 Not only will you be able to show your teeth off without worrying about your appearance, but you can also rest assured that your smile is protected from further damage whenever you bite and chew your food.
 Contact us today to learn more about your options for restorative dentistry in Milton, MA.

 Why Choose Milton Hill Dental

 A dental crown is shaped like your natural tooth and can be placed on top of teeth that have been compromised for any reason.
 This means you can continue chewing and biting normally even after a tooth has been compromised.
 Our crowns are made out of tooth-colored materials so that they can fully restore the original tooth’s shape, size and appearance.
 These restorations can be customized so well that it’s almost like the damage never happened at all!
 Some patients have actually found it easy to forget that they have a dental crown at all because the existing restoration not only looks gorgeous but feels natural as well.

 It typically takes at least two appointments to design, create, and place a crown.
 Your tooth will be prepared during the first visit, and you’ll have to wear a temporary crown over it until the permanent one is ready.
 It typically takes about a week or so for the new crown to arrive.
 Once it’s here, we’ll get in touch with you to schedule an appointment so that it can be placed properly.